-- With a soft cloth, wipe down the spa surface with a non-abrasive spa surface cleaner that may be purchased through your local spa dealer.
-Do not use paper towels.
-Be sure to rinse residue from spa surface. - If your spa has developed an oily or chalky residue at the waterline it may require special treatment.
-Consult your dealer. - Always use an approved insulating spa cover by Master Spas to cover your spa when not in use, especially in outdoor installations where the spa is exposed to weather conditions and sun.
+- Clean the spa shell, jets and other controls with a soft cloth and spa shell cleaner to help remove residue and buildup on the shell surface.
+For mineral based buildup, white vinegar or mild scale remover product may be necessary to use with a soft cloth for removal.
+Consult with your local Master Spas dealer for proper spa cleaning products. - Rinse the cleaned surfaces with fresh water from your garden hose and wipe with soft cloth as doing so to help remove residual cleaning agents as some may cause foaming to occur in the water once refilled - Always use an approved insulating spa cover by Master Spas to cover your spa when not in use, especially in outdoor installations where the spa is exposed to weather conditions and sun.
 Constant, prolonged exposure and use of unapproved or non-insulating spa cover can result in damage to spa surface which would not be warranted.